HarvardURC/Pacbot/src/botCode/README.md

 ## How to run the code

 1. Start the game engine - follow instructions in src/gameEngine.
-2. Start the local server.
+2. Start the local bot server.
   - Supply the correct server address:port combination in `server.py` either through environment variables or by changing the default values in the code itself.
+Like the game engine server, the bot server should bind to your computer's local IP address.
   - run `./server.py`.
 3. Start the communications module by running `./pacbotCommsModule.py`.
+  - Make sure the SERVER_ADDRESS:SERVER_PORT is the address of the game engine server and that you are on the same WiFi network as the game engine server.
+Make sure the LOCAL_ADDRESS:LOCAL_PORT is the adress of the local bot server (and that you're on the same WiFi network as the local server).
-4. Start all other desired modules.
+4. Start all other desired modules (i.e. heuristicHighLevelModule and directionLowLevelModule).

+## Other Modules

+pacbotSimulatorModule.py

+Running this module will allow you to simulate the heuristicHighLevelModule playing the game.
+It communicates the moves the high level module makes to the game engine.

+keyboardModule.py

+This module should allow you to control the PacBot with your keyboard AWSD keys.